Johor Military Forces: Commissioned officers

-Major General and Brigadier General
+Major general and brigadier general

 The JMF has complicated ranks for its officers.
-It has the ranks of Major General and Brigadier General even though the overall strength of the JMF is more and less of a battalion.
+It has the ranks of major general and brigadier general even though the overall strength of the JMF is more and less of a battalion.
 The history of the ranks begin in February 1941 when the strength of the JMF is c.
 2000 soldiers and the Johor Volunteer Forces (JVF) is c.
 1000 soldiers.
-Sultan Ibrahim as the commandant of both forces combined the forces and promoted the JMF's Second-in-Command of that time, Lieutenant Colonel Dato’ Haji Yahya into the rank of Colonel.
-One month later, the Sultan assumed the rank of Major-General.
+Sultan Ibrahim as the commandant of both forces combined the forces and promoted the JMF's Second-in-Command of that time, Lieutenant Colonel Dato’ Haji Yahya into the rank of colonel.
+One month later, the Sultan assumed the rank of major-general.
 After World War II and the establishment of Malayan Union, the strength of JMF was reduced into 100 soldiers.
-With the Sultan's rank as Major General of the JMF made redundant, the Sultan was instead appointed an honorary Major General in the British Army in 1947.
+With the Sultan's rank as Major General of the JMF made redundant, the Sultan was instead appointed an honorary major general in the British Army in 1947.

-The present-day JMF's rank of Major General is an honorary rank reserved only for the Sultan from 1947 until 2017, while the rank of Brigadier General is reserved only for the Crown Prince.
-In March 2017, the Crown Prince or Tunku Mahkota of Johor, Tunku Ismail was promoted to Major General for his achievement in modernising the JMF.
+The present-day JMF's rank of major general is an honorary rank reserved only for the Sultan from 1947 until 2017, while the rank of brigadier general is reserved only for the Crown Prince.
+In March 2017, the Crown Prince or Tunku Mahkota of Johor, Tunku Ismail was promoted to major general for his achievement in modernising the JMF.